 ROM Hack I'm personally looking at.

 Ooh, what’s a good one?
 This past week I’ve been playing Pokémon Lilac by DrFuji.
 This hack is amazingly presented, custom boot screen and all.
 The game itself is graphically beautiful

 and is the perfect challenge.
 I found myself grinding my Croconaw and Beautifly to destroy my jerk of a rival who I named Fuji who always tries to one-up me.
 After a while, I actually forgot I was playing an actual Game Freak production.
 I recommend everyone to play this hack.
 Not only for it’s beautiful tiles, but also for its realistic events straight through the end of the beta.
 I simply cannot wait to get more for this hack.
 I think the only flaw I found in this game was the fact that it was too short, and that whenever you blacked out, the nurse pretended to be your mom.

 Winner: The Unforgiven.
+Linky.

 The best drawing (pencil and paper) of a pokemon or fakemon wins.

 The most you can do is outline it in pen to make it stand out more.

 This is week two of Winter’s Corner, I’m sorry if I didn’t put everything you would’ve liked me to.
 But, as always, give me your thoughts and suggestions!
 I look forward to reading them. :) I want to make week three absolutely great!